Restore Our Vote

 Restoration of Rights in Virginia

-UPDATE: On April 21, 2014, Governor McAuliffe announced new significant reforms to the restoration of rights process.
-All drug offenses will be considered non-violent instead of violent offenses, and processed under the less onerous criteria.
-Additionally, if you have been convicted of a violent felony, the mandatory five year waiting period has been reduced to three years.
+On December 18, 2014, the McAuliffe administration established a much easier application process for individuals convicted of serious felonies.
+The new process for individuals convicted of more serious offenses has been reduced from a thirteen page application to a one page application.
+It removes a number of requirements, including the requirement of a letter to the governor and three letters of recommendation as part of the application.
+As was declared in April 2014, all drug offenses will be considered non-violent instead of violent offenses, and processed under the less onerous criteria.
+Additionally, for those who have been convicted of a violent felony, the mandatory five year waiting period has been reduced to three years.

 Virginia is one of only four states in the nation to permanently disenfranchise its citizens convicted of a felony and boasts the second highest disenfranchisement rate in the nation!
 More than 450,000 Virginians are banned from voting for the rest of their lives due to a felony conviction—that’s nearly 7% of Virginia’s population!
 Over 350,000 disenfranchised Virginians have already completed their prison sentences and are living in the community, working, and paying taxes!